ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 ballerina init
 ```

 You see a response confirming that your project is initialized.
-This automatically creates a typical Hello World service for you.
+This automatically creates a typical Hello World service for you in your directory.
 A Ballerina service represents a collection of network accessible entry points in Ballerina.
 A resource within a service represents one such entry point.
 The generated sample service exposes a network entry point on port 9090.

 You can run the service using the `ballerina run` command.